Panduranga (Champa): Revival

-During the sixteenth century, as Dai Viet fragmented in the north, Panduranga Champa again gained prosper from the rise of the international trade.
+During the sixteenth century, as Dai Viet fragmented in the north, Panduranga Champa again prospered from the rise of international trade.
 Throughout the seventeenth century, Cham merchants traded actively in Siam, Manila, Macao, Malacca, Johor, Pahang, Patani, and Makassar.
-A Spanish record reported that "many Muslims live in Champa, whose Hindu king wanted Islam to be spoken and taught, resulted in many mosques existed along with Hindu temples.
+A Spanish record reported that "many Muslims live in Champa, whose Hindu king wanted Islam to be spoken and taught, resulting in many mosques existing along with Hindu temples.

+Between 1553 and 1579, Champa (Panduranga region) was under the reign of King Po At (Vietnamese name Bà Ất, Muslim name possibly Shafi'i Ibn Abu Khasim).
+According to Malaysian records, Shafi'i Ibn Abu Khasim urgently sent aid materials to the Sultanate of Johor when its capital was attacked by the Portuguese after a letter delivered to him via an Arab merchant's pigeon.
+Today, his shrine is located in Mbok Dhot, Phan Hòa commune, Bắc Bình district, Bình Thuận province.

-In 1578, Panduranga assaulted Nguyen lord's domain near Đà Rằng River.
-In 1594, Panduranga king sent a fleet of 400 warships to aid the Johor Sultanate in its struggles against the Portuguese in Melaka.
+In 1578, Panduranga assaulted the Nguyen lords' domain near Đà Rằng River.
+In 1594, the Panduranga king sent a fleet of 400 warships to aid the Johor Sultanate in its struggles against the Portuguese in Melaka.

 Panduranga also helped its neighbor Cambodia during the Cambodian–Spanish War, which resulted in delivering a fiasco to the Spanish conquistadors.
-Governor of Malina, Luis Pérez Dasmariñas (fl.
+The Governor of Manila, Luis Pérez Dasmariñas (fl.
 1593–96) sent a letter to the court of king Philip II in late 1595, antagonizing the Cham king as "a vicious dangerous tyrant who was treacherous and full of evil deeds," while his second letter suggested that just around 200–300 Spanish soldiers and 500 local mercenaries would be needed to conquer Champa.
 During that time, the Cham were remembered by Spanish, Portuguese, and Dutch merchants and seamen as ferocious pirates of the South China Sea who numerously boarded merchant ships, plundering cargos, kidnapping crew members, and routinely took European hostages to slavery.
 Cham kings were described to be at least involved or actively encouraging raids against foreign ships.

-In 1611, in an attempt to retake land from the Nguyen lord, Champa mounted an attack in Phu Yen, but gained no success, and the Kauthara principality was lost to the Nguyen after a counterattack.
+In 1611, in an attempt to retake land from the Nguyen lord, Champa mounted an attack in Phu Yen, but gained no success, and the Kauthara principality was lost to the Nguyen after a counterattack in 1653.